-In Ireland today, there are approximately 3,600 electric cars on our roads, with uptake on the rise, but not at the rate we would like it to be.
+In Ireland today, there are approximately 3,600 electric cars on our roads, with uptake on the rise.
+However, it's still not at the rate we would like it to be.
 We recently asked 1,000 car drivers nationwide about their opinions on electric cars and whether or not they would consider buying one.
 We wanted to know what barriers are, real and perceived.
 The results from our research isn’t that surprising as the information out there can sometimes be misleading and out-of-date.

 Our research showed that: